promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 #### Step 12:
 Change your group or space connect string if you desire to.
-Currently, it is set to default ISpaceProxy spaceProxy = GigaSpacesFactory.FindSpace("jini://*/*/mydatagrid?groups=XAP-9.7.0-ga-NET-4.0.30319-x64");
+Currently, it is set to use:
+{%highlight java%}
+ISpaceProxy spaceProxy = GigaSpacesFactory.FindSpace("jini://*/*/mydatagrid");
+{%endhighlight%}
-Please note that this is the same grid name that you defined before (in first step)
+Please note that this is the same data grid name (mydatagrid) you have defined before (in first step).

 ## Registering a listener, capturing data therefore
-Lets assume we have an Employee represented in a Person table in the database that we want to be notified when a record is inserted, updated or deleted so we can update the IMDG with the changes.
-Here is an example of an ChangeNotificationListener.
+Lets assume we have an **Employee** represented in a Person table in the database that we want to be notified when a record is inserted, updated or deleted so we can update the IMDG with the changes.
+Here is an example of an **ChangeNotificationListener**.

 {%highlight java%}
 static void ChangeCapture(object sender, ElapsedEventArgs e)
         {

-            ISpaceProxy spaceProxy = GigaSpacesFactory.FindSpace("jini://*/*/mydatagrid?groups=XAP-9.7.0-ga-NET-4.0.30319-x64");
+            ISpaceProxy spaceProxy = GigaSpacesFactory.FindSpace("jini://*/*/mydatagrid");

             string _connStr = ConfigurationManager.ConnectionStrings["DBSTRING"].ConnectionString;